gregmsanderson/fly-live-beats/docs/misc-changes-to-the-app.md

 ##### rel/env.sh.eex

 On Fly.io it would be possible for the app to get its IP using the private network they provide.
-Locally (and on AWS) of course that is not available, so we need to instead use `hostname` (there are other ways to do it).
+Locally (and on AWS) of course that is not available, so we need to instead use `hostname -i` (there are other ways to do it: running `wget -qO- http://169.254.170.2/v2/metadata | jq -r .Containers[0].Networks[0].IPv4Addresses[0]` within a container should _also_ return that same IP).

 That file _now_ contains:

 ```sh
 # modified for AWS (no fly-local-6pn here)